Human nature is Satanโ€™s church.

 Analysis:

-As this is a thematic film, there are many ways to interpret this film on guilt and evil.
-Trier was dealing with severe depression at the time of this film and projects much of his own philosophical quandaries including the nature of humanity.
-Per usual, he explores the human condition and why their nature is so evil.
+As this is a thematic film, there are many ways to interpret the themes on guilt and evil.
+Trier was dealing with severe depression at the time of writing and he projects much of his own philosophical quandaries including the nature of humanity.
+Per usual, he explores why human nature is evil.
 This time he addresses the evil of women, namely the guilt of neglect for oneโ€™s child.
 One can compare this to post partum depression, but I interpret it to be even more primordial.
-With a key dialogue being, โ€œNature is Satanโ€™s churchโ€, like other films Trier suggests that human nature in itself is the source or playground of evil and the greatest threat to the body.
+With a key dialogue being, โ€œNature is Satanโ€™s churchโ€, Trier suggests that human nature in itself is the source or playground of evil and the greatest threat to the body.
 This is depicted in the drawings and how the elements constantly threaten their safety in the woods.
-When she is most afraid of the woods, she is most afraid of human nature, with evil ranging from external violence to internal abuse.
+As she is most afraid of the woods, she is symbolically afraid of human nature, with evil ranging from external violence to internal abuse.

 It is revealed that she puts the wrong shoes on causing the child to suffer.
-If one views the evil through the result of post partum depression, which is a natural response to giving birth, it suggest that there is something intrinsically malicious in at least womenโ€™s DNA that would potentially harm oneโ€™s own offspring.
-Similar to the fox consuming itself, there is self-sabotage and self-harm coded in human nature.
+If one views the evil through the lens of post partum depression, which is a natural response to giving birth, it suggest that there is something intrinsically malicious in at least womenโ€™s DNA to harm/reject oneโ€™s own offspring.
+Similar to the fox consuming itself, there is self-sabotage/harm coded in human nature.
 But in my opinion, this is all an excuse for the clinically depressed director to artistically vent his own demons in order to reach some solace or catharsis for his personal suffering.

 Conclusion:

-It will be quite the feat if you can get past the first 30 minutes, and then the shocking visuals in the 3rd act.
+It will be quite the feat if you can get past the shocking visuals in the 3rd act, let alone first 30 minutes.
 This would be self-indulgent garbage were it not for the fact that it accomplishes what it sets out to do.
 The value of this film will be to confront depressed audiences, to provide something even lower than rock bottom to make current suffering pale in comparison.
 Disturbing as it may be, it oddly made me feel better.
-Iโ€™m not sure whether itโ€™s the strangely soothing trance sequences influenced by Tarkovsky, but I felt at peace watching the otherwise vulgar imagery.
-This is I suppose the gift of Triers, able to tackle the worst taboos in thematically cohesive language while also providing philosophical questions on the darkest human conditions.
+Iโ€™m not sure whether itโ€™s the strangely soothing trance sequences influenced by Tarkovsky or evoking revelation through violence, but I felt at peace watching the otherwise vulgar imagery.
+This is, I suppose, the gift of Triers, able to tackle the worst taboos in thematically cohesive language while also providing philosophical questions on the darkest human conditions.

 Recommendations